microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityTiIndicator.md

 	ThreatType = "WatchList"
 	TlpLevel = "green"
 }
-New-MgSecurityTiIndicator -BodyParameter $params
+New-MgBetaSecurityTiIndicator -BodyParameter $params
 ```

-This example shows how to use the New-MgSecurityTiIndicator Cmdlet.
+This example shows how to use the New-MgBetaSecurityTiIndicator Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS